AJARProject/AJUI_Alignment/README.md

 | maxWidth | ✅ |
 | items (recursive) | ✅ |

 The purpose was to provide something similar to what we have with CSS flexbox.
 But more I tried to implement the same more it became complicated.
 That is why I started up from scratch and went down to `justifyContent` and stopped (because of lack of time also).
-Maybe we should not try to have something to much complicated and what we have today is enough.
+Maybe we should not try to have something too much complicated and what we have today is enough.

 The code is not too much factorized because it will slow down a lot the execution cycle (tried during the devlopment phase).
 The purpose is to execute the alignment during the `On Resize` event so it must be really fast not to make the resizing be laggy.
 Maybe it is even possible to speed up the execution by doing some optimization (`for` instead of `for each`?)